Project website: http://energyplus.net/

 Funding Opportunity: Emerging technologies core funding

 EnergyPlus™ is DOE’s open-source whole-building energy modeling (BEM) engine, the successor to DOE-2.1E.
 Under development since 1997, EnergyPlus embodies the state-of-the-art in BEM knowledge in a comprehensive and robust engine that is continuously maintained, thoroughly documented and fully supported.
-BTO releases two annual updates to EnergyPlus, one in September and one in March— version, 8.7.0, will be released March 31, 2017.
+BTO releases two annual updates to EnergyPlus, one in October and one in April — version, 9.3.0 was released in March 2020.

-EnergyPlus implements detailed building physics for air, moisture, and heat transfer including treating radiative and convective heat-transfer separately to support modeling of radiant systems and calculation of thermal comfort metrics; calculates lighting, shading, and visual comfort metrics; supports flexible component-level configuration of HVAC, plant, and refrigeration systems; includes a large set of HVAC and plant component models; simulates sub-hourly timesteps to handle fast system dynamics and control strategies; and has a programmable external interface for modeling control sequences and interfacing with other analyses.
-EnergyPlus is tested according to ASHRAE Standard 140 methodology, which is currently being extended with measured data from well-characterized, highly instrumented test facilities.
+EnergyPlus implements detailed building physics for air, moisture, and heat transfer including treating radiative and convective heat-transfer separately to support modeling of radiant systems and calculation of thermal comfort metrics; calculates lighting, shading, and visual comfort metrics; supports flexible component-level configuration of HVAC, plant, and refrigeration systems; includes a large set of HVAC and plant component models; simulates sub-hourly time steps to handle fast system dynamics and control strategies; and has a programmable external interface for modeling control sequences and interfacing with other analyses.
+EnergyPlus is tested according to ASHRAE Standard 140 methodology.
 In 2003, EnergyPlus received an R&D 100 award.

-Arguably, the use case that contributes most directly to energy efficiency is integrated design.
-DOE tracks the use of EnergyPlus in integrated design via the American Institute of Architects (AIA) 2030 Commitment, a voluntary reporting program that in 2015 comprised over 150 architecture firms and almost 1 billion square feet in U.S. commercial new construction.
+EnergyPlus supports a range of building energy-efficiency use cases.
+Arguably, the one that contributes most directly to energy efficiency is integrated design.
+BTO tracks the use of EnergyPlus in integrated design via the American Institute of Architects (AIA) 2030 Commitment, a voluntary reporting program that in 2015 comprised over 150 architecture firms and almost 1 billion square feet in U.S. commercial new construction.
 Analysis of 7,100 projects submitted from 2013 to 2015 shows that EnergyPlus use has grown to 10% of modeled projects — 61% of projects use BEM — and that projects using EnergyPlus average 51% EUI reduction over CBECS 2003 baseline, relative to 44% for projects using all BEM tools and 29% for projects using no BEM tools.
 Using these figures, we project that integrated design using EnergyPlus has the potential to save 800 TBTU a year by 2030.